Here's the bankruptcy process to file an adversary proceeding in bankruptcy to discharge student loans:

 - Show that your financial situation is likely to persist for a significant portion of the repayment period.

 - Include a record of your certificate of earnings from the Social Security Administration to show your earnings since you started working.

 - Demonstrate that before filing bankruptcy, you made a good-faith effort to repay your student loans.
 You can do this by providing evidence you worked with your student loan creditors and loan servicers to modify the repayment terms, lower the interest rate, request deferments, etc.

 - Tell the court of any additional circumstances (child support, permanent disability, age, etc.) that would make repaying your loans an undue hardship.

-Does doing all these things guarantee you’ll get a discharge?
-No. But it will make sure you’re giving yourself the best shot at winning.
+Does doing all these things guarantee you'll get a discharge?
+No. But it will help give yourself the best shot at winning.

 Looking for a student loan bankruptcy lawyer?

-Let’s talk.
-I know it’s incredibly difficult to find a bankruptcy attorney who has experience getting rid of student loans in bankruptcy.
+Let's talk.
+I know it's incredibly difficult to find a student loan bankruptcy attorney.

 Over the past few years, I've helped several student loan borrowers file bankruptcy and get a discharge of their student loans (or at least a really good settlement).